folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 Here, you can specify where the transfer accounts will be sent.
 In addition, you can configure any conditional statements regarding the transfer accounts.

+To configure the **Transfer to** section, you will need to select options for the two dropdowns:
+- Fee/fine owner
+     - The fee/fine owner that the transfer accounts will be sent to.
+- Transfer account
+     - The transfer account that the transfer accounts will be sent to.

+Optionally, you can configure multiple conditional statements for the transfer accounts.
+To configure a conditional statement, you have to click **Add condition**, then in the same way as the [**Criteria**](#criteria) section, you will configure your critera.
+After that, you can configure the **Transfer to** section for the conditional statement.

 ### Running the transfer

 To run the transfer now, click the "Run manually" button.

-To run the transfer on the configured schedule, click the "Save" button.
+To save the criteria and run the transfer on the desired schedule, click the "Save" button.

 ## Settings \> Users \> Conditions